 Create a new User Profile for Google Chrome

-- Close Chrome browser and Kill every single process for Google Chrome from the Task Manager.
+- Close the Chrome browser and Kill every single process for Google Chrome from the Task Manager.

 - Next, open file Explorer using Windows key + E, navigate to C:\Users\<username>\AppData\Local\Google\Chrome\User Data\Default